メインコンテンツにスキップ

 Genotypic testing isolates amino acid sequences of viral proteins and analyzes for the presence of mutations associated with antiretroviral (ARV) resistance.
 A rules-based algorithm is utilized to make predictions of ARV susceptibility based on the presence of mutations in the patient viral population.

-The Department of Health and Human Services (DHHS) Guidelines recommend genotypic testing at baseline and at first and second treatment failures in patients with suboptimal response or virologic failure.1
+The DHHS guidelines recommend genotypic testing at baseline and at first and second treatment failures in patients with suboptimal response or virologic failure.1

 Labcorp offers several genotypic testing options for a combination of HIV-1 ARV classes, as well as targeted testing for integrase inhibitors.